nvzoll/gpupsat/README.md

 # GPUPSAT: CUDA-Accelerated SAT Solver

-GPUPSAT is a CUDA-accelerated Boolean Satisfiability (SAT) solver that leverages GPU parallelism to solve SAT problems efficiently.
+GPUPSAT is a CUDA-accelerated Boolean Satisfiability (SAT) solver that leverages GPU parallelism to solve SAT problems.
 It implements a parallel DPLL algorithm with modern SAT solving techniques.

+**Upd: You can find new, less janky implementation here: https://github.com/nvzoll/gpupsat2**

 ## Features